 The Physics department offers a wide range of study opportunities for undergraduate, postgraduate and PhD students.

 We are able to offer industrial placements in all our undergraduate courses - giving students the chance to gain invaluable work experience and the possibility of securing graduate employment before their final year.

 As a Loughborough student you will benefit from the University's recent investments in STEMLab, bringing brand-new physics teaching facilities to the campus, and in refurbished laboratories in the Sir David Davies building, as well as state-of-the-art facilities for computing, engineering and mathematics.

-The staff in the department have been recruited from major research centres worldwide.
-This creates a lively and stimulating community that attracts numerous visitors and collaborators.
-Our research is internationally renowned, with 62% of research outputs rated internationally leading or better in the REF 2014.
+The staff in our department have been recruited from major research centres worldwide.
+This creates a lively and stimulating community which publishes in highly ranked physics journals and attracts visitors and collaborators from around the world, with 91% of research rated ‘world-leading’ or ‘internationally excellent’ in the REF 2021.

 The Department of Physics has been awarded Juno Practitioner status in recognition of its work to progress the Juno principles within the Department.
 Project Juno is a national scheme operated by the Institute of Physics (IOP) that recognises and rewards physics departments that have taken action to address gender equality and to encourage better practice for all staff.